cedar-book/dev.bitshares.works-ts/core/components/lib_protocols.md

 #### BitShares Core - graphene::chain

-This document purpose: to bring BitShares Protocol files information close to users.
+This document purpose: to bring BitShares Protocols information (files) close to users.

-These are a collection of BitShares Protocols information.
+These are a collection of the BitShares Protocols information.
+They are deep in the library, often hard to notice.
 The original files locate (*..\libraries\chain\include\graphene\chain\protocol\---.hpp*).

 # Protocols and Detailed Descriptions
 *graphene::chain::*